-When the fish slows down and stops taking more line, it's time to go to work.
-The best technique for the catch is to gently pull the rod up and then reel down as you lower it, using a pumping motion.
-Do it in small, smooth strokes rather than large abrupt sweeps because it will help keep both the line tight and the fish much calmer.
+Tip: Use the pump and reel technique in small, smooth strokes rather than large abrupt sweeps because it will help keep both the line tight and the fish much calmer.

-If the fish runs again, let it go and you will probably notice that this run is shorter and slower.
+If the fish runs (or swims away) again, let it go and you will probably notice that each run is shorter and slower.
 But don't let the fish rest.
-If you can't hear your drag working, you should be reeling.
+If you can't see the line moving or hear your drag buzzing, you should be reeling.

-Don't be anxious.
-Even if you get the fish close to the boat, that doesn't mean it's done fighting.
+Tip: Don't be anxious when first learning how to reel in a fish.
+Even if you get the fish close to the boat, that doesn't mean it's ready to come in.
 If it turns and runs, let it go.
-Your line is pretty short at this point, and pump-and-reel action could break it.
+Your line is pretty short at this point, and the pump and reel action could break it.

 Once you have learned how to play a fish and have reeled in your big catch you will need to land it using either your hands or a net.
 Visit here to learn how to land a fish.